Alaska

 Conclusions

-Our parititoned GLS has returned the same conclusions as our standard GLS analysis.
+Our partitioned GLS has returned the same conclusions as our previous GLS analysis.
 No map-level trend in NDVI was found within any of the land cover classes.

 This was only one of our three hypotheses tested earlier.
-The remaining two can easily be tested with fitGLS_partition(), as they were with fitGLS, by changing the formula argument.
+The remaining two can easily be tested with fitGLS_partition(), as they were with fitGLS, by changing the formula argument accordingly.